🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 What harms and what helps

 Your teeth are attacked by acids all day.
-Sugar, carbonated drinks, sweetened juices, and dried fruits create an acidic environment that dissolves enamel.
+Sugar, sodas, sweetened juices, and dried fruits create an acidic environment that dissolves enamel.
 The worst is "sipping" sweet drinks for hours – saliva then has no time to neutralize harmful acids.

-You can still help your teeth.
+However, you can help your teeth.
 Hard cheeses, nuts, and raw carrots act like natural toothbrushes, mechanically removing plaque while chewing.
 Fluoridated water rebuilds weakened enamel, and green tea provides polyphenols that fight bacteria.

-Simple trick: after a sweet dessert, eat a piece of cheese – the calcium and phosphates contained in it help balance the harmful effects of acids.
+Simple trick: after a sweet dessert, eat a piece of cheese – the calcium and phosphates they contain help balance the harmful effects of acids.
 [6]

-Regular check-ups and sterility of oral hygiene tools
+Regular check-ups and sterilization of oral hygiene tools

-A visit to the dentist once a year is the minimum that can save you from large expenses.
+Visiting the dentist once a year is the minimum that can protect you from major expenses.
 Early detection of cavities means a simple filling for 200 PLN instead of root canal treatment for 1500 PLN.
 Professional scaling removes hardened tartar that no toothbrush can get rid of.

 If you wear dentures, orthodontic aligners, or braces, you need deeper cleaning than standard brushing.
 Some use ultrasonic cleaners for this – for example ZENT® Ultrasonic Cleaner, which removes deposits and bacteria from hard-to-reach places in 5 minutes.

 Many people brush their teeth too hard.
-The effect?
+The result?
 Enamel wear and exposure of sensitive dentin.
-Receding gums are often the result of too aggressive brushing over the years.
+Receding gums are often the result of aggressive brushing over the years.

 Remember: plaque is not removed by force, but by the proper toothbrush movement.
 Studies show that too much pressure actually reduces cleaning effectiveness – gentle, precise movements are much more effective than vigorous scrubbing.
 [7]

-SEE ALSO: Oral microbiome - the invisible guardian of the health of the entire body
+SEE ALSO: Oral microbiome – the invisible guardian of whole-body health

 Oral hygiene for children

 Oral hygiene set for children differs in size and fluoride content.
-The toothpaste must have a lower fluoride content, the toothbrush – soft bristles.
-Teach your child to brush for 2 minutes, using their favorite song or a timer.
+The toothpaste should have lower fluoride, the brush – soft bristles.
+Teach your child to brush for 2 minutes using their favorite song or a timer.

-Set should be "their own", personalized and colorful – this will build a sense of responsibility and be associated not with obligation, but with pleasure.
-Brush your teeth together with your little one, make it a fun activity!
+Set should be “their own,” personalized and colorful – this builds a sense of responsibility and associates brushing not with obligation but with fun.
+Brush teeth together with your little one and make it a game!

 FAQ – most common questions

 1. Is an electric toothbrush better than a manual one?
-Both are effective when used correctly.
-Electric makes it easier to maintain the proper technique.
+Both are effective when used properly.
+Electric brushes help maintain the correct technique.

 2. How often should you replace your toothbrush?
 Every 3 months or after an infection.
 Worn bristles lose effectiveness.

 3. Can you brush your teeth right after eating?
-Wait 30-60 minutes after acidic products.
+Wait 30-60 minutes after acidic foods.
 Acids weaken enamel.

 4. What to do for bleeding gums?
 If bleeding lasts more than a week, see a dentist.